frees-io/frees-rpc-workshop/README.md

   .settings(commonSettings)
 ```

 * Remove all the code provided by the giter8 template (you can just directly remove the `scalaexchange` folder/package), since we are building everything from scratch in the next steps.
-In fact, from now on, `functional-microservices` sbt module will be used as the common build, which it'll be visible for the rest of the sbt modules.
+In fact, from now on, `functional-microservices` sbt module will be used as the common build, which will be visible for the rest of the sbt modules.

-* Our model, that could be placed in the common space within our project ([./src/main/scala](./src/main/scala)):
+* Our model, that can be placed in the common space within our project ([./src/main/scala](./src/main/scala)):

   * [./src/main/scala/models.scala](./src/main/scala/models.scala):